-Roofing including roof space The roof is of pitched timber construction overlaid with slates.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are cast iron construction.
+Rainwater fittings are of cast iron construction.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction pointed externally.
+The main walls are of traditional solid stone construction.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of single glazed timber type.
+The windows are of UPVC double glazed design.
 The access door is of timber construction.

 External decorations Visually inspected.
-Cast iron rainwater goods are painted.
+External decorations are of timber and metal construction.